Solve the differential equation using variation of parameters: y'... | Study Prep in Pearson+

 Multiple Choice

-Solve the differential equation using variation of parameters: y'' + 3y' + 2y = 15 + e^x.
+Solve the differential equation using variation of parameters: y'' - 16y = 16x e^{4x}.
 Which of the following is the general solution?

 A